 The term No-Fault means that both parties involved in a car accident in Michigan are entitled to benefits from their auto insurance companies, no matter who caused the crash.
 The No-Fault law can become very complicated due to several additional issues such as different insurance policies, workers compensation and unemployment benefits.
 That’s why it’s best to retain an attorney who has much experience handling auto negligence cases involving No-Fault insurance.

 What’s the first step to take with my auto insurance company?

 After a car accident in Michigan the auto insurance companies must be immediately notified.
-There is a strict one-year time limit to notify your own (first-party lawsuit) No-Fault insurance company of your car accident, and to file your application for benefits.
+There is a strict one-year time limit to notify your own (first-party lawsuit) No-Fault insurance company of your automobile crash, and to file your application for benefits.
 Also, there is a three-year time limit to file a lawsuit against the negligent driver’s (third-party lawsuit) car insurance company.

 Still, there are different notification requirements that vary depending on the insurance company.
 Check your insurance policy for VERY specific notification requirements pertaining to your car accident in Michigan.

 In addition to the above statutory deadlines, many Michigan auto insurance policies pose even stricter “policy driven” notification requirement and can change them at any time — such as 30 days notice for hit-and-run accidents.
 Regretfully, the attorneys at Michigan Auto Law have seen far too many unadvised clients assume that their car insurance policies were consistent with No-Fault timelines of one-year or three years.
 In many cases, the contractual language of the policy and the filing limits were far more restrictive, and people lost important No-Fault insurance benefits.

 Should I sign the release from my auto insurance claims adjuster or give a statement?